cjnosal/manifer/README.md

 - name: my-use-case
   scenarios: # scenarios can reference other scenarios.
 The referenced scenario's snippets are applied first.
   - name: common.base-case # prefix library alias if scenario name is in referenced library
-    args: # arguments will be applied to all snippets in the referenced scenario
+    interpolator: # variables will be applied to all snippets in the referenced scenario
-    - -v
-    - e=f
+      vars:
+        e: f
-  global_args: # applied all snippets in all scenarios as well as the template
+  global_interpolator: # applied all snippets in all scenarios as well as the template
-  - -v
+    vars:
+      bazz: 123
+    raw_args:
-  - bazz=123
+      - -l=/tmp/vars.yml
 ```

 ## Invocation